-Until recently (when I traded in my iPhone and subsequently couldn’t access my google authenticator codes), I was completely unaware that you need to back up Google Authenticator.
+Until recently (when I traded in my iPhone and subsequently couldn’t access my google authenticator codes), I was completely unaware that you need to back up the Google Authenticator app.
 Unfortunately, backing up your iPhone or Android just isn’t enough.
-When you reload your google authenticator onto a new phone, you no longer have access to your google authenticator codes!
+When you reload the google authenticator app onto a new phone, you no longer have access to your google authenticator codes!

 How to Back-Up Google Authenticator Codes for 2FA?